rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Handle dynamic changing of log levels via web page.
+  * Task: Persist desired level of loggers in database.
+  * Task: In flask_app, connect up with loggers enumerated by module, and set log level.
   * Story: As a Flask developer, I need to be able to control logging by module at runtime.
   * Task: Add data and instructions to Add alias dialog in tree display.
   * Task: Rework structure of device aliases file and DeviceAliases class.